Inside Budapest’s Castle Labyrinth: Overpriced, Overhyped, or Oddly Fun?

 Who should go: Fans of kitsch, campy horror, and weird offbeat attractions.
 Also great as a summer cooldown.

-Who should avoid: Serious history buffs, claustrophobes, budget travellers.
+Who should avoid: Serious history buffs, claustrophobes, budget travelers.
 The “Maze of Darkness” is not for the faint of heart.

-Source: Labyrinth of Buda Castle – Official Site
+Source: Labyrinth of Buda Castle – Official Site.
+Price, hours and cave conditions checked 8 August 2026.

 The Verdict & A Worthy Alternative